Pick the one you want most

 • Environmental factors

-• Mental or physical conditions
+• Mental health conditions or medical conditions

 • Habits or lifestyle choices